 Being withdrawn or having mood swings and angry outbursts are common.
 It’s all part of the difficult process of readjusting from prison life to family life.
 Suddenly you’re faced with a whole new set of demands.
-What helps people survive in gaol may be unhelpful back home.
-In gaol, violence and intimidation are often used to ‘solve’ conflict.
+What helps people survive in prison may be unhelpful back home.
+In prison, violence and intimidation are often used to ‘solve’ conflict.
 At home, those tactics could destroy your relationship with your family and even land you back inside.
 The skills of listening and open communication are essential to a good relationship.

 If you do find yourself having problems, relationship or family counselling can help sort things out.
 Don’t wait until the relationship is on the rocks or your family is falling apart to seek help.
 It’s better to see someone early, when things are easier to sort out.

 > Are you returning to your children?